3dec20 12 December, 2021, at 1pm POSTPONED FOR CORONA. New Date: Sunday 11 Dec, 2022

 While Christmas is a time of excessive consumption - and Eugene as ecologist opposes this - it is also a moment when people return to their small town roots, and are less snobby, in the context of their own family and friends.
 Big city people see who they used to be.
 That is socially and politically useful.

-We may see catholicism as a socially-conservative faith, but in music, art and architecture, it never was.
+We may see Catholicism as a socially-conservative faith, but in music, art and architecture, it never was.
 Both the Wotrubakirche in Mauer, and the Kölnerdom stained-glass window from Gerhard Richter, are glorious and revolutionary.
 It is useful to recall that both da Vinci and Michelangelo were gay, but this did not trouble the pragmatic popes of the time.
 We get so much great music from religious belief.

-Christmas is great storytelling, of wandering stars, of sacrifice, worship, wandering, magic and a virgin story, which many non-Christians enjoy.
+Christmas is great storytelling, of moving stars, of sacrifice, worship, wandering, magic and a virgin story, which many non-Christians enjoy.
 For us optimists, Christmas is also one of the times where we are allowed to feel central to the party, and not pushed to the periphery.
 You can really feel the joy when you walk into some parties, families and bars.
 If you share our positive approach to life, one key thing we can learn from the Americans is thanksgiving, to look back at your year and discuss the best things and moments, and thus to inspire your friends.
 We should all give more thanks – it is understood as a useful way to improve our mental health.

-There is a sense of release & joy at this time of year, which, connected with alcohol brings out the truth in some quiet, respectable folks.
+There is a sense of release & joy at this time of year, which - connected with alcohol - brings out the truth in some quiet, respectable folks.
 And so Eugene met a couple of his most important lovers exactly in those colourful, memorable and strange days.
 He will tell the story of one of these Christmas encounters on the tour.
 Brits have a tradition of kissing under the mistletoe, from schools to offices.
 It has led to the phrase, a Christmas kiss.

 One of the things we increasingly miss, in a fast, postmodern, digital world, is shared national moments - where everybody is talking about the same thing.
-A few things still provoke them: big snow, big sports events, terrorist attacks, but they used to be common, in a simpler, less atomised world.
+A few things still provoke them: big snow, big sports events, terrorist attacks, but they used to be common, in a simpler, less-atomised world.
 They are valuable, and bring unity and dialogue.
 And Christmas still regularly delivers this feeling.

 Americans have been very good at creating a certain sweet version of Christmas, which is influential globally, in films and songs.
 But many of the traditions go back to Germany and the UK, and are influential also.